FrancoLiberali/cql/docs/cql/query.rst

 Create, Save and Delete methods are done directly with gormDB object using the corresponding methods.
 For details visit
 <https://gorm.io/docs/create.html>, <https://gorm.io/docs/update.html> and <https://gorm.io/docs/delete.html>.
-On the other hand, read (query) operations are provided by cql via its compilable query system.
+On the other hand, read (query) operations are provided by cql via its compiled query system.

 Query creation
 -----------------------